Solar power on houseboats

 Houseboats and solar power

 Not all houseboats will be suitable for solar energy.
-If your boat is moored on a spot with hardly any sun, the energy production will not be enough to justify the investment.
-However, for floating homes that are located at a sunny spot, or boats that are usually being driven around, a modern battery system is just perfect.
+If your boat is moored in a spot with hardly any sun, the energy production will not be enough to justify the investment.
+However, for floating homes that are located in a sunny spot, or boats that are usually being driven around, a modern battery system is just perfect.
 The only disadvantage that we could find so far is that you might have to give up your roof terrace to place your solar panels.
-But first let’s have a closer look at the current market leader on the market: PowerRouter by Nedap.
+But first, let’s have a closer look at the current market leader: PowerRouter by Nedap (discontinued in 2016).

 Efficiency improvement